Martine Croxall: Education

 Martine Sarah Croxall was born on 23 February 1969 and grew up in Stoke Golding, a village in the Hinckley and Bosworth district of Leicestershire, England, where her father Ian ran Croxall Hosiery.
 She has one younger sister.
 She attended the independent Bablake School in Coventry.
-As a teenager, she had wanted to be a vet but concluded she wouldn’t get the grades in science, being better at humanities.
-In 1990, she graduated in Geography from the University of Leeds.
+As a teenager, she had wanted to be a vet but concluded she would not get the required grades in science, being better at humanities.
+In 1990, she graduated with a degree in Geography from the University of Leeds.

 Career

 In 1991, Croxall began work experience at BBC Radio Leicester.
 She followed this by working at BBC East Midlands Today, the BBC regional news programme for the region.
 She has also worked at Newsroom South East (1997) and UK Today.

-She is a regular news presenter on BBC News between 18:30 and midnight, alternate Thursdays, Friday–Sunday.
-She occasionally hosts Afternoon Live on BBC News and has presented on both BBC World News and World News Today.
+She was a regular news presenter on BBC News between 18:30 and midnight, alternate Thursdays, Friday–Sunday.
+She occasionally hosted Afternoon Live on BBC News and has presented on both BBC World News and World News Today.

 Croxall was the BBC's main presenter during the November 2015 Paris attacks.
 Her presentation was subsequently praised by the American journalist David Henderson.

 She was presenting BBC News on 9 April 2021, when the news broke of the death of Prince Philip, Duke of Edinburgh.
 Her delivery was praised for its professionalism and tone.

 On 21 May 2021, Croxall presented Dateline London for the first time.
-Since 2017 Croxall has presented BBC Weekend News lunchtime edition.
-On 19 June 2021 Croxall presented BBC Weekend News evening and late bulletins for the first time.
-On 1 September 2021, Croxall presented BBC News at One for the first time.
+Since 2017 Croxall has presented the BBC Weekend News lunchtime edition.
+On 19 June 2021 Croxall presented the BBC Weekend News evening and late bulletins for the first time.
+On 1 September 2021, Croxall presented the BBC News at One for the first time.

 In March 2022, Croxall won an episode of Celebrity Mastermind; her specialist subject was American investigative journalist Nellie Bly.

 Croxall was taken off air for 11 days and found to have breached impartiality rules for comments made introducing the BBC News channel's "The Papers" newspaper review on 23 October 2022.
 Following the sudden news that Boris Johnson had withdrawn from contesting the Conservative Party leadership, Croxall declared that it was "all very exciting" and asked if she was "allowed to be this gleeful", before remarking that their review of tomorrow's papers would be difficult as they were being hastily rewritten.
 The BBC concluded that Croxall's "remarks and reactions... caused a significant risk the audience could believe opinions were being expressed on the Conservative leadership contest."